wokamoto/lab.dogmap.jp/wp-content/plugins/mp6/readme.txt

 == Description ==

 This plugin is a secret; don't tell anybody about it.
+Don't use it with WordPress 3.8 or higher.

 Simplifying the wp-admin UI is a challenging task, as flattening the icons showed us when you improve one thing it just makes all of the other out of date elements stand out more.